Apeksha2104/Apexa_072/README.md

 # Responsive BMI Calculator Web Application

-A user-friendly, responsive Body Mass Index (BMI) Calculator built using HTML5, CSS3, and JavaScript.
+A user-friendly, responsive Body Mass Index (BMI) Calculator built using HTML, CSS, and JavaScript.
 This application calculates BMI based on age, gender, height, and weight, providing instant classification feedback.

 # Features
 *  Clean layout with interactive form elements.
 *  Computes BMI dynamically using the standard formula.
 *  Visual indicators for Underweight, Normal, Overweight, and Obese ranges.
 *  Optimized for desktops, tablets, and smartphones.

----
+*
 ##  Docker Documentation

 ### 1. Build the Docker Image